Working with MCP Tools in EvoAgentX¶

 try:

-# Call the tool with appropriate parameters (demonstrating optional arrays and filters)
+# Call the tool with appropriate parameters (demonstrating arXiv search options)

 )